Santiago-Rosas/Deployment-ml-GradientBoostingRegressor/README.md

-# Model deployment of GradientBoostingRegressor model in movies dataset
+# GradientBoostingRegressor model deployment using movies dataset

 ###  workflow
 - Model construction and revision with Jupyter Notebook